 Think about what your goal is.
 Was going to grad school really the only path to achieving your dreams?
 Did grad school need to happen now?

 If grad school truly wasn’t an option anymore, what would you do?
-Long-term plans are important, but it’s important to grow every day, in some way, and to avoid staking your entire future on one major event (i.e. getting into graduate school).
+Long-term plans are important, but it’s also important to grow every day in some way.
+Avoid staking your entire future on one major event (i.e. getting into graduate school).

-If you were rejected but ALSO have acceptances, then a bird in the hand is worth two in the bush: if you applied to these schools, then you should be happy to attend.
-So you should probably accept one of these acceptances and stop worrying about the rejections.
+If you were rejected but ALSO have acceptances, then a bird in the hand is usually worth two in the bush: if you applied to these schools, then you should be happy to attend.
+Accept one of these invitations and stop worrying about the rejections.

 However, if you are dealing exclusively with rejections, then you need to get to work analyzing what went wrong and what you want to do about it.